« BackThe Shape of a Mars Missionidlewords.comSubmitted by feross 5 months ago

 Beyond all of this, manned spaceflight is inspiring, extremely inspiring.
 Putting a man on the Moon inspired an entire generation to science and achievement.
 The same will be true with the first man on Mars.
 NASA tried to tap into this with their helicopter drone on Mars but people just don't really care about rovers, drones, and probes.
 It'd be nice to live in a world where kids don't aspire to be friggin streamers when they grow up.

-• varjag a day ago
+• varjag 5 months ago

 In reality the first man on Mars will likely discover far more in a week than we have in more than 50 years of probes